object-oriented-python/object-oriented-programming/doc/source/8_inheritance.rst

 An example from group theory
 ----------------------------

-.. dropdown:: Video: an example from group theory.
+.. details:: Video: an example from group theory.

     .. vimeo:: 516277973